HypeCheck

 Absorption & Bioavailability

-Unknown — no pharmacokinetic data available from provided studies.
-Anthraquinone compounds are known to be metabolized by gut bacteria before absorption, but clinical data on Cape Aloe specifically is lacking.
+Unknown — no clinical pharmacokinetic data available from provided studies.
+Anthraquinone compounds are generally absorbed in the gut, but specific data for Cape Aloe is lacking.

 Red Flags to Watch For